Tax checks for taxi, private hire and scrap metal licences

 If you are self-employed, this will include things like when you started trading and whether your turnover exceeds the trading allowance.

-What if I do not need to send a tax return to HMRC?
+If you do not need to send a tax return

 Not everyone who is self-employed needs to send HMRC a tax return.
-You may therefore not have registered with HMRC to send a tax return because you have not needed to.
-In this case, if you need to renew a licence for an activity covered by these rulesyou would still need to complete a tax check to explain why you have not registered.
+You may not have registered with HMRC to send a tax return because you did not need to.
+In this case, if you need to renew a licence for an activity covered by these rules as explained under the heading Businesses needing to do a taxi check above, you would still need to complete a tax check to explain why you have not registered.

-When completing the tax check online, you should select the option ‘I had no tax to pay from using this licence during this tax year’ (or wording to that effect).
+When completing the tax check online, there is an option to select ‘I had no tax to pay from using this licence during this tax year’ (or wording to that effect).

 It may also apply if you are self-employed and your total trading income exceeds the trading allowance, but you do not have any tax or National Insurance contributions to pay because: